-- The economic cost of headaches is conservatively put at $31 billion every year in the United States.
+- The economic cost of head pain is conservatively put at $31 billion every year in the United States.

-- As many as 4% of adults around the world have a headache or a migraine for more than 15 days during a month’s time.
+- As many as 4% of adults around the world have a head pain or a migraine for more than 15 days during a month’s time.

-- In those having cluster headaches, 55% experience suicidal thoughts.
+- In those having cluster head pain, 55% experience suicidal thoughts.

-- A huge 5.2 million visits to the emergency room are blamed on headaches.
+- A huge 5.2 million visits to the emergency room are blamed on head pain.